 Laura was awarded a British Empire Medal in the 2015 Queen’s Birthday Honours List.
 She has been named a Woman of the Year by The Sunday Times, Cosmopolitan, and Red magazine and was named 9th on the BBC Radio 4 Woman’s Hour Power List 2014.
 She received the 2014 Oxford Internet Institute Internet and Society Award alongside Tim Berners Lee.

 Luna Miguel is the chief editor of the Literature section for PlayGround Magazine.
 Her work outstands for promoting female writers via the magazine and through a section in her Instagram called #loslibrosdeluna (Luna's books) where she shares with her 18K followers the books she recommends.
 Also, she leads a book club gathering called "Los libros de Luna".
 She has written for magazines and newspapers such as El Cultural, Jot Down, Babelia and Nylon.
 She used to be editorial assistant in Literatura Mondadori.
 In 2019, she will be, along with Antonio J. Rodríguez, the editor of Caballo de Troya, the Spanish publishing house of Penguin Random House oriented to discover new writers.
 As a writer, she’s the author of six poetry books and the essay El dedo.
 Breves apuntes sobre la masturbación femenina.
-Her first novel El funeral de Lolita will be soon published in 2018.
+Her first novel El funeral de Lolita was published in 2018.